 The School of Arts and Media has a 'world-leading' reputation for its research and innovation activity in the last Research Assessment Exercise (RAE 2008).
 At MediaCityUK, we are now engaging in cross-disciplinary research and further developing our profile of working with those engaged in shaping the creative and media economy.

 The School actively engage with television and radio broadcasters, journalists, public arts, creative media, design innovation and music ensembles, as well as community partners.
 You will also likely discover our work at festivals, art exhibitions, gaming expos, screenings, hospitals, tourist attractions, shopping malls, brass band competitions and in online virtual worlds.
 And of course you will see us contributing to arts and media debates by contributing our commentary related to our areas of expertise, in public arts, broadcast, print and online media.

 Our academic staff conduct research which informs our teaching and adds depth and quality to our students’ experience.
-Our innovative and varied research portfolio is driven by four distinct research centres:
+Our innovative and varied research portfolio is driven by six distinct research centres: